Servideska/HPC/doc.zih.tu-dresden.de/docs/software/modules.md

 On login (or after module purge, see later) only Core modules are available.
 More modules will made be visible when modules from Compiler and MPI level are loaded.

-The command module avail lists directly loadable modules available in the current level of the hierarchy tree.
-On the other hand, module spider lists all available modules across all module environments.
+The command `module avail` lists directly loadable modules available in the current level of the hierarchy tree.
+On the other hand, `module spider` lists all available modules across all module environments.
+And `module spider <modulename>` shows which modules need to be loaded in order to load the specified module.

 ### Toolchains